siberianfox/tinygwiki/JSON-Operation.md

 TinyG implements a subset of JSON with the following limitations:

 * Supports 7 bit ASCII characters only
-* Does not support hexadecimal numbers or other non-decimals
+* Supports decimal number only (no hexadecimal numbers or other non-decimals)
-* Arrays are returned but are not accepted as input (currently)
+* Arrays are returned but are not accepted as input
-* Names are case-insensitive
-* Names cannot be more than 5 characters
+* Names are case-insensitive and cannot be more than 5 characters
-* String values cannot be more than 64 characters in length (_Note 1_)
+* String values cannot be more than 64 characters in length (Note 1)
-* Multi-valued objects (resources) cannot contain more than 24 name/value pairs (compile-time setting)
+* Groups cannot contain more than 24 elements (name/value pairs)
-* Objects cannot exceed 255 characters in length total
+* JSON objects cannot exceed 254 characters in total length
-* Only 2 levels of object nesting is supported
+* Limited object nesting is supported (you won't see more than 2 levels)
 * All JSON input and output is on a single text line.
 There is only one `<CR>`, it's at the end of the line (broken lines are not supported)

 _Note 1: The 64 character string length applies to Gcode blocks delivered via JSON or interpreted while the system is in JSON mode.
 If the Gcode line exceeds 64 characters it will be truncated if a comment makes it too long, or rejected if the 65th character is part of the legitimate Gcode block.
 If 64 characters is too severe this may be raised._